Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-If you are not sure if any of the above apply to you, talk to your doctor or pharmacist before taking ‘ENALAPRIL’.
+If you are not sure if any of the above applies to you, talk to your doctor or pharmacist before taking ‘ENALAPRIL’.

-If any of the above apply to you, talk to your doctor or dentist before the procedure.
+If any of the above applies to you, talk to your doctor or dentist before the procedure.

 Your doctor may need to change your dose and/or to take other precautions.

 In particular tell your doctor or pharmacist if you are taking any of the following medicines:

 Potassium supplements (including salt substitutes), potassium sparing diuretics such as spironolactone, triamterene or amiloride and other medicines that can increase the amount of potassium in your blood (e.g., trimethoprim and co-trimoxazole for infections caused by bacteria; ciclosporin, an immunosuppressant medicine used to prevent organ transplant rejection; and heparin, a medicine used to thin blood to prevent blood clots).
 See also information under the heading “warnings and precautions”.